linhhktran/stress-factor/README.md

 They also appear to have substantial importance, highlighting the role of academic and social stressors in determining stress levels.
 Because they have positive coefficients, the relationship between them and `stress_level` would be positive.

-## **Key features:**
-* Psychological Factors (like anxiety, depression, and peer pressure) have positive correlations with stress, meaning as these factors increase, stress levels also increase.
-* Social Support and safety have negative correlations, meaning having more support and a greater sense of safety helps to reduce stress.
-* Some features like academic performance and study load show a negative relationship, possibly because students who are more confident in their academic standing or have manageable workloads experience less stress.
-* Blood Pressure is unusually high with a negative coefficient, which needs further investigation.
 ---

 ## **Recommendations**